VincentVTran/Number-Recognition-ML/README.md

 - [x] Process the image.
 - [x] Convert into bitmap, then to a tensor.
 - [x] Configure the neural network with proper back-propogation settings.
-- [ ] Use MNIST dataset to train neural network.
-- [ ] Display loss value.
+- [x] Display loss value.
 - [ ] Add a progress bar to display epoch progression.
+(Maybe)
-- [ ] Add more training data into the JSON file.
+- [x] Add more training data into the JSON file.
-- [ ] Add a saving function to save the model.
+- [x] Add a saving function to save the model.
-- [ ] Display the prediction in the angular webpage.
+- [x] Display the prediction in the angular webpage.
 - [ ] Finish about page.